UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

 This page describes how to get started with UPPMAX.

+!!! info "TL;DR"

+    1. Get a SUPR account
+    2. Get an UPPMAX project
+    3. Apply for a cluster user account for Pelle or Bianca
+    4. Wait for an email with further instructions
+    5. Get a 2FA for your UPPMAX user account
+    6. Log in and change your password
+    7. Use UPPMAX

 ???- question "Prefer a graphical overview?"

     The processes to get started: